nikomatsakis/rustacean-principles/src/how_rust_feels/reliable.md

 ### Explicit error handling with `?`

 Rust eschews exceptions in their traditional form, instead preferring to leverage `Result` types.
-The `?` operator allows
+The `?` operator is at once concise and visible, making it possible to see where errors occur without obscuring the "happy path" where the code is successful.
+The `?` operator also enables "error type adaptation", which is an example of [polish](./polish.md).

+**Too little:** Exceptions that invisibly propagate across stack frames.
+Experience has shown that programmers have a hard time ensuring that the state of their program is consistent after exceptions are thrown (this is why Rust panics are reserved for irrecoverable error conditions).

+**Too much:** Requiring a lot of ceremony on each error could make programs more reliable, but would work against [empowering](./empowering.md) or [polished](./polished.md).